dieghernan/dieghernan.github.io/collections/_vignettes/cartography1.md

 ## [1] '2.4.2'
 ```

-# Hatched Map
+## Hatched Map

 Version of typology/choropleth maps using a hatched filling.
 This is
 particularly useful for those maps that needs to be printed on black and
 white, as academic papers.
-This maps also are useful for representing
+These maps also are useful for representing
-overlapping dimensions on a map.
+overlapping dimensions.

-## Example 1
+### Example 1

 ``` r
 library(sf)